-Our annual retail electric supply load requirements average approximately 750 MWs, with a peak load of approximately 1,300 MWs, and are supplied by owned and contracted resources and market purchases with multiple counterparties.
+Our annual retail electric supply load requirement averages approximately 759 MWs per day, with a peak load of approximately 1,300 MWs, and are supplied by owned and contracted resources and market purchases with multiple counterparties.

-Owned generation resources supplied approximately 71 percent of our retail load requirements for 2023.
-We expect that approximately 85 percent of our retail obligations will be met by owned generation resources in 2024, reflecting the addition of YCGS which is expected to be online no later than the end of the third quarter 2024.
-In addition, we have contracts with QFs totaling 549 MWs of nameplate capacity, including 87 MWs from waste petroleum coke and waste coal, 268 MWs from wind, 17 MWs from hydro, and 177 MWs from solar projects.
-We have several other long-term power purchase agreements including contracts for 135 MWs nameplate capacity from wind generation, 310 MWs from unspecified resources, 52 MWs of natural gas generation, and 20 MWs of hydro supply.
-On average, our owned and long-term contracted resources are expected to provide enough energy to meet our retail energy load requirements in 2024.
+Owned generation resources supplied approximately 65 percent of our retail load requirements for 2024.
+We expect that approximately 81 percent of our retail obligations will be met by owned generation resources in 2025, reflecting the full year addition of YCGS which was placed into service in October 2024.
+In addition, we have contracts with QFs totaling 556 MWs of nameplate capacity, including 94 MWs from waste petroleum coke and waste coal, 268 MWs from wind, 17 MWs from hydro, and 177 MWs from solar projects.
+We have several other long-term power purchase agreements including contracts for 135 MWs nameplate capacity from wind generation, 310 MWs from unspecified resources, 52 MWs of natural gas generation, and 13 MWs of hydro supply.
 Load requirements during peak demand in excess of our owned and long-term contracted resources will be satisfied with market purchases.